thomaston17/jQuery/README.md

 # jQuery

 Description:
-Contains projects made with jQuery.
+Contains a library of projects made with jQuery.